 - Terpenes are responsible for the aromatic diversity of the wide range of strains and cultivars available.

-- Beyond just influencing the cannabis plant’s unique taste and smell, terpenes also play a significant role in the therapeutic effects of cannabis by interacting with cannabinoids and other cannabis compounds to create subtle differences in our experience.
+- Beyond just influencing the cannabis plant’s unique taste and smell, terpenes can also play a significant role in the therapeutic effects of cannabis by interacting with cannabinoids and other cannabis compounds to create subtle differences in our experience.

 - Learn more about different terpenes and their effects here.